LambLeeg/Ubuntu-dock-tweaker-CLI-TUI/README.md

 4. Why it's FOSS?
 - Because I do believe that free and open source is the power of openness
 ___

+## Will it have something else?
+Well, in a nutshell, yes; I am going to add some stuff

+## Troubleshooting
+There is a little chance that cloned files won't work, then just use `chmod +x tweaker.py` at the cloned folder or right click --> Properties --> Permissions --> Allow executing file as a program, and now give it a second shot!

+___
 ## Update history